osmandapp/web/main/docs/user/map/interact-with-map.md

 ## Rotate Map by Bearing

 When the "rotate map by bearing" mode (rotation by [movement direction](#map-orientation-modes)) is enabled, the map is oriented so that your forward view aligns directly above the *My Location* icon.
 If there is no movement, the map will remain stationary.
-In this mode, the map's center is positioned slightly below the center of the screen, allowing you to see more map data ahead of your movement—especially helpful in navigation mode.
+In this mode, the map's center is positioned slightly below the center of the screen, allowing you to see more map data ahead of your movement — especially helpful in navigation mode.
 You can adjust the "rotate map by bearing" mode in the [Profile settings](../personal/profiles.md#appearance) or by tapping the [Compass](#compass).